 Became member of the Advisory Board of Physica C journal (Physica C)

-Invited conference speaker at: "The 57th Annual Department of Atomic Energy – Solid State Physics Symposium" in Mumbai and at "The 128th Audio Engineering Society Convention" in London, U.K.
+Invited conference speaker at: the "NATO Advanced Research Workshop on Nanotechnology" in Yalta, Ukraine; "The 57th Annual Department of Atomic Energy – Solid State Physics Symposium" in Mumbai, and "The 128th Audio Engineering Society Convention" in London, U.K.

 Superconductivity and nano-structured

 Our group investigates phenomena in superconducting nanowires and thin films, as well as other condensed-matter systems, at ultra-short time scales and under extreme conditions of current density, electric field and dissipation levels.
 This has led to the discovery of several new regimes and effects --such as the flux-creep memory effect, hot-electron vortex instability, flux-flow “Gunn” effect, and quenched vortex motion -- and has confirmed predicted regimes such as free flux flow and ballistic supercurrent acceleration.